SparebankenVest/azure-key-vault-to-kubernetes/docs/source/content/security/authorization.md

 ---
 title: "Authorization"
-description: "Learn how to set the proper access rights to access Azure Key Vault secrets from Kubernetes."
+description: "Learn how to set the proper access rights in Azure Key Vault"
 ---

-No matter which authentication option is used, the authenticated account will need `get` permissions to the different object types in Azure Key Vault.
+No matter which [authentication](authentication) option is used, the authenticated account will need `get` permissions to the different object types in Azure Key Vault.

 **Note: It's only possible to control access at the top level of Azure Key Vault, not per object/resource.
 The recommendation is therefore to have a dedicated Key Vault per cluster.**